-V. Requirements of the Honors Thesis Process
+Requirements of the Honors Thesis Process

-- A. HON 391-Introduction to Thesis Research.
-Typically in the third year, your goal will be to identify a thesis topic and produce a thesis prospectus. - B. Thesis Form 1, which lists your thesis title, advisor, and includes a brief description of the topic is due at the end of the semester before you take HON 498. - C. Enroll in HON 498, an "independent study" worth three credits. - D. Enroll in HON 499, an "independent study" worth three credits. - E. Your responsibilities in taking these classes include: arranging meetings (weekly, bi-weekly...) with your thesis advisor, meeting Honors College deadlines (see the calendar of form due dates in sections IV and XI, or on the Honors site at honors.umaine.edu/resource/honors-thesis-form-due-dates/), and making steady progress in your research, creative work, and thesis writing to receive a grade in both HON 498 and 499.
-The goal of HON 498 and 499 is a final honors thesis and Reading List document-one defended, edited, and submitted before graduation.
+- A. HON 391--Introduction to Thesis Research.
+Typically in the third year, your goal will be to identify a thesis topic and produce a thesis prospectus. - B. Thesis Form 1, which lists your thesis title, advisor, and includes a brief description of the topic is due at the end of the semester before you take HON 498. - C. Enroll in HON 498, an "independent study" worth three credits. - D. Enroll in HON 499, an "independent study" worth three credits. - E. Your responsibilities in taking these classes include: arranging meetings (weekly, bi-weekly...) with your thesis advisor, meeting Honors College deadlines (see thesis Writing Calendar at honors.umaine.edu/current-students/academics/thesis/forms/#calendar), and making steady progress in your research, creative work, and thesis writing to receive a grade in both HON 498 and 499.
+The goal of HON 498 and 499 is a final honors thesis and reading list document--one defended, edited, and submitted before graduation.

 HON 498 and HON 499 are real classes even though there are no set times or class meetings in an independent study.
-The student works independently with an advisor and spends \sim 10 hours/week on the research and writing for your project, equivalent to a regular 3-credit course.
+The student works independently with an advisor and spends ~10 hours/week on the research and writing for your project, equivalent to a regular 3-credit course.
 The advisor grades the course.